learn-co-students/swift-interfaceBuilder-readme-swift-intro-000/README.md

 Congratulations!
 You've added a new scene to your storyboard!

 That's all we're going to worry about for now.
-In the upcoming lessons, you'll learn a lot more about laying out your applications graphical interface, including how to add buttons and text, and wire these scenes together so you can navigate between them.
+In upcoming lessons, you'll learn a lot more about laying out your applications graphical interface, including how to add buttons and text, and wire these scenes together so you can navigate between them.
 But for now, just relish in the fact that you have created a storyboard with _two scenes!_

 <a href='https://learn.co/lessons/InterfaceBuilder' data-visibility='hidden'>View this lesson on Learn.co</a>